California rent increase laws for Landlords

 Disclaimer: This article is strictly informational and is not legal advice.
 Please consult an attorney for advice on how to interpret this information, its accuracy, and how the law applies to your individual circumstances.

 With inflation on the rise and living expenses showing no signs of abating, landlords may be reevaluating the return on investment on their rental properties.
 In the face of mounting costs, it’s only natural for you to be tempted to increase rent rates.
-However, if your rental properties are located in California, there are specific guidelines you’re required to follow including how often you’re allowed to raise rent and by how much.
+However, if your rental properties are located in California, there are specific guidelines you’re required to follow, including how often you’re allowed to raise rent and by how much.

 Staying informed about the latest changes in law and regulation can help you navigate these challenges and ensure you remain in compliance.
 Here’s what you need to know about the laws impacting rent increases in California for 2024.
 Please note that in addition to state-wide rent control laws individual cities may also have their own rent control laws.

-How much can rent increase in California?
+How much can you increase rent in California?

 California’s Tenant Protection Act (AB 1482) restricts how much landlords can raise rent for their rental properties.